 Look for items labeled “Commercial Use,” as these will give you at least a 15% savings as a member of Wayfair Professional.
 As a Wayfair Pro, I saved about $32 on this slipper chair.

-12. Lock in deals for thirty days with Wayfair Professional.
+11. Plus, you can lock in deals for thirty days when you use Wayfair Professional.

 - On the Wayfair Professional Site, find the item you like and click the heart in the right corner, putting it in your “Favorites.”

 - On the upper right bar next to your “Account” icon, click on the “Projects,” icon, which is a house with a heart in it.

 - Click the “See More Options” button near the “Sort By” pull-down menu on the right.

 - Select the items you want to quote by clicking the box in the upper right corner of each.

 - Down on the bottom right a menu will pop up that allows you to “Create a Quote.”
 Click that button.